 Your first year at MIT can seem like a whole lot of change happening at once.
 In the span of a few weeks, you move to a new city, live with a new roommate, enroll in new classes, find your way around a new school.
 We get it, it can be overwhelming trying to navigate your new life!

-Amidst the huge changes, some students are part of much smaller academic groups, the first-year learning communities (FLCs): Terrascope, Experimental Study Group (ESG), Concourse, and Media Arts and Sciences (MAS) First-Year Program.
+Amidst the huge changes, some students are part of much smaller academic groups, the first-year learning communities (FLCs): Terrascope, Experimental Study Group (ESG), and Concourse.
 These groups help to provide a close-knit community and academic environment to students as they go through their first year at MIT.

 “It’s more than just the classes, and that’s common to all the FLCs, is that they’re all really important, supportive communities that aren’t meant to replace dorm communities or fraternity communities or sports communities, or whatever extracurricular sources of support, but are a really important academic community,” David McGee, director of Terrascope, said.